aaronfay/aaronfay-blog/articles/setuptools-pip-custom-python-index.markdown

 Problem
 ---
 One of the core sore points for me right now is the existence of "common" libraries in our work.
 It's common to have a piece of code that is needed in the current project, but doesn't particularly belong there.
 The approach (I often see) is to create said "common" library and deploy that with all of the projects that need the code.
+The major resistance to putting this in an individual package is probably the overhead of maintaining a separate repository for the individual code, along with the pull/commit/push/tag/release cycle that comes with it to make changes to a potentially developing module.
+So in the end, we end up with the "common" library.

 The problem with is many-fold though: